-- the Grande Prairie Region, located in the Peace River Arch area of Alberta, which is focused on Montney developments at Karr and Wapiti; - the Kaybob Region, located in west-central Alberta, which includes Duvernay developments at Kaybob Smoky, Kaybob North and Kaybob South, Montney oil developments at Kaybob North and Ante Creek and other shale gas and conventional natural gas producing properties; and - the Central Alberta and Other Region, which includes the Willesden Green Duvernay development in central Alberta and shale gas producing properties in the Horn River Basin in northeast British Columbia.
+- the Grande Prairie Region, located in the Peace River Arch area of Alberta, which is focused on Montney developments at Karr and Wapiti; - the Kaybob Region, located in west-central Alberta, which includes the Kaybob North Duvernay development, the Kaybob North Montney oil development and other shale gas and conventional natural gas producing properties; and - the Central Alberta and Other Region, which includes the Willesden Green Duvernay development in central Alberta and shale gas producing properties in the Horn River Basin in northeast British Columbia.

-The Company's assets include: (i) strategic investments in exploration and pre-development stage assets, including prospective shale gas acreage in the Liard Basin in northeast British Columbia and the Northwest Territories, prospective natural gas and oil acreage in the Mackenzie Delta and Central Mackenzie in the Northwest Territories and interests held by Cavalier Energy prospective for in-situ thermal oil recovery and heavy oil; (ii) drilling rigs owned by Fox Drilling; and (iii) investments in other entities.
+The Company's assets also include: (i) strategic investments in exploration and pre-development stage assets, including prospective shale gas acreage in the Liard Basin in northeast British Columbia and the Northwest Territories, prospective natural gas and oil acreage in the Mackenzie Delta and Central Mackenzie in the Northwest Territories and interests held by Cavalier Energy prospective for cold flow heavy oil and in-situ thermal oil recovery; (ii) five triple-sized drilling rigs owned by Fox Drilling; and (iii) investments in other entities.

-Set forth below is a brief description of the events that have influenced the general development of Paramount's business over the past three fiscal years.
+Set forth below is a brief description of the events that have influenced the general development of Paramount's business over the past three fiscal years and in 2023 to the date of this annual information form.